Academy Arc ~ This Is the Main Game! ~

 Meanwhile, Koleha watched their bickering with a fond smile.

-In any case, after she got her serves-you-right, she didn't plan to become queen; she would live at ease on medicinal herb income.
-Living on her own was easy, and she had more than enough passive income to hire two or three assistants.
+In any case, once she got her serves-you-right, she had no intention of becoming queen; she would live at ease on medicinal herb income.
+Supporting herself was simple, and she had more than enough passive income to hire two or three assistants.

-Someday her younger brother would inherit and she would have to leave home, so perhaps she could start looking for a place to rent.
+Someday her younger brother would inherit and she would have to leave home, so perhaps she should start looking for a place to rent.

 … Yes, Koleha was no longer the Nyarlathotep family's daughter and sole heir.

-Thanks to work only parents could do, a younger brother seven years her junior, Motomoto Nyarlathotep, had been safely born.
+Thanks to efforts only parents could manage, a younger brother seven years her junior, Motomoto Nyarlathotep, had been safely born.

 At eight years old, Motomoto had already begun education as the next lord, and he even had a fiancée.